New York State Route 242: Route description

 NY 242 begins at an intersection with NY 394 just north of Stillson Pond in Coldspring.
 NY 242 proceeds northeast through Coldspring on a two-lane rural road that crosses from Coldspring to the town of Napoli.
 The route winds northeast, intersecting with Jamestown Road, where it turns eastward.
 At Manley Hill Road, NY 242 bends northeast into a junction with County Route 10 (Allegany Road).
 The surroundings along NY 242 do not change much as it continues northeast, and after several miles and one large hill, residences become more sporadic.
 Just south of the intersection of Kyler Hill Road, the route leaves Napoli and crosses into the town of Little Valley.

 Paralleling a nearby brook, NY 242 crosses northeast through a small portion of the town of Little Valley, crossing into the Little Valley village a short distance later.
 Now named Fair Oak Street, NY 242 crosses through the county seat into the center of the village.
 Turning eastward along Fair Oak Street, NY 242 becomes a two-lane residential street, reaching an intersection with NY 353 (Erie Street).
 At this junction, NY 242 and NY 353 become concurrent, turning southeast along Rock City Road, a two-lane residential street.
-Just west of the junction with Hill Street, the routes turn east and crosses over the Pat McGee Trail (the former Erie Railroad Allegany Division which ran to Dunkirk from Salamanca, and later the New York and Lake Erie Railroad).
-Just east of the right-of-way, NY 242 and NY 353 fork in different directions, connected by a junction with CR 96 (Kilburne Corners Road).
+Just west of the junction with Hill Street, the routes turn east and cross over the Pat McGee Trail (the former Erie Railroad Allegany Division which ran to Dunkirk from Salamanca, and later the New York and Lake Erie Railroad).
+Just east of the right-of-way, NY 242 and NY 353 forks in different directions, connected by a junction with CR 96 (Kilburne Corners Road).

 NY 242 continues eastward, making a gradual bend to the north into a junction with CR 88 (Baker Road).
 Following the valley of Dublin Hollow, NY 242 intersects with the southern terminus of CR 15 (Dublin Road) and turns east into the McCarty Hill State Forest.
 Climbing a steep hill northeast, the route leaves Little Valley for the town of Mansfield and intersects with the other terminus of CR 15.
 At the junction with Windsor Road and the summit of the hill, NY 242 bends eastward for a short stretch, entering a small residential section as the route leaves Mansfield and descends steeply toward the village of Ellicottville.
 In Ellicottville, NY 242 gains the moniker of West Washington Street, paralleling Sunset Hill Cemetery and crossing the Finger Lakes Trail before entering the village into downtown, where the route intersects with US 219 (Jefferson Street).